A complexity theory for non-local quantum computation: Background and preliminaries

 We refer to $\Psi_{LR}$ as the resource system, the $\mathbfcal{V}$ channels as the first round operations, and the $\mathbfcal{W}$ channels as the second round operations.

-We say an NLQC is an $\epsilon$-correct implementation of a $2\rightarrow 2$ task $F_n$ if the channel $\mathbfcal{N}_{AB\rightarrow A'B'}$ implemented as an NLQC is $\epsilon$ close in diamond norm to the channel $\mathbfcal{M}_{AB\rightarrow A'B'}$ relating the input and output states in the definition of the $2\rightarrow 2$ task. \end{definition} We also introduce the following convention.
+We say a NLQC is an $\epsilon$-correct implementation of a $2\rightarrow 2$ task $F_n$ if the channel $\mathbfcal{N}_{AB\rightarrow A'B'}$ implemented as a NLQC is $\epsilon$-close in diamond norm to the channel $\mathbfcal{M}_{AB\rightarrow A'B'}$ relating the input and output states in the definition of the $2\rightarrow 2$ task. \end{definition} We also introduce the following convention.
 When considering a specific $2\rightarrow 2$ task, call it $X$, and referring to an implementation of this as a non-local quantum computation, we will write ``the non-local computation $X$''.
 This can be understood as shorthand for ``implementations of the $2\rightarrow 2$ task $X$ in the form of a non-local quantum computation''.

 We are interested in understanding the relative difficulty of implementing different $2\rightarrow 2$ tasks as NLQCs.
 To do this, we will define a notion of reduction between $2\rightarrow 2$ tasks.
-Heuristically, our notion of reduction says that the task $G$ reduces to $F$ when (a few copies of) the resources to implement $F$ as an NLQC can be used to implement $G$ as an NLQC.
+Heuristically, our notion of reduction says that the task $G$ reduces to $F$ when (a few copies of) the resources to implement $F$ as a NLQC can be used to implement $G$ as a NLQC.